-10.15 Use indirect lighting on signage.
+10.11 Use indirect lighting on signage.

-- Direct lighting at signage from an external, shielded lamp.
+- Direct the lighting at signage from an external, shielded lamp.

-- A warm light, similar to daylight, is appropriate.
+- Warm lighting, similar to daylight, is appropriate.

 - Strobe lighting is inappropriate.

 - Internal illumination is inappropriate.

 - Halo illumination is inappropriate.

 Sign Installation

 The installation of a sign is an integral aspect in the retention of key architectural features and in minimizing damage to the building.